yadage/yadage/docs/definingworkflows.rst

 Predicate Definitions
 `````````````````````

-Currently a single type of predicate is supported based on JSON path expressions.
+Currently a single type of predicate is supported based on JSONPath expressions.
 In a YAML description (which internally uniquely maps to a more verbose JSON definition), it's enough to specify a number of JSON Path expressions, each of which point to other stages.
 The predicate will return True (therefore signaling that scheduling of the stage can proceed) when all nodes defined by the referenced stage have a published JSON result object (either pre-published or published after the steps have been completed).

 Example: ::